totakke/cavia/README.md

   {:resources [;; Simple HTTP
                {:id :resource1
                 :url "http://example.com/resource1"
-                :sha1 "1234567890abcdefghijklmnopqrstuvwxyz1234"}
+                :sha256 "0123456789abcdef01234567890abcdef01234567890abcdef01234567890abc"}
                ;; Basic authorization
                {:id :resource2
                 :url "http://example.com/resource2"
-                :sha1 "234567890abcdefghijklmnopqrstuvwxyz12345"
+                :sha1 "123456789abcdef01234567890abcdef01234567"
                 :auth {:type :basic, :user "user", :password "password"}}
                ;; FTP
                {:id :resource3
                 :url "ftp://example.com/resource3"
-                :sha1 "34567890abcdefghijklmnopqrstuvwxyz123456"
+                :sha256 "23456789abcdef01234567890abcdef01234567890abcdef01234567890abcde"
                 :auth {:user "user", :password "password"}}
                ;; Compressed source
                {:id :resource4
                 :url "http://example.com/resource4.gz"
-                :sha1 "4567890abcdefghijklmnopqrstuvwxyz1234567"
+                :sha1 "3456789abcdef01234567890abcdef0123456789"
                 :packed :gzip}]
    :download-to ".cavia"})
 ```

 Resources are defined in `:resources` as a vector including some maps.
+Each
-Each resource map must have `:id :url :sha1` fields.
-These fields are mandatory.
+resource map must have `:id :url :md5/:sha1/:sha256` fields.
+These fields are
-`:id` should be specified as keyword or string.
-It is used for resource access
+mandatory. `:id` should be specified as keyword or string.
+It is used for
-and downloading file name.
+resource access and downloading file name.

+MD5, SHA1, and SHA256 are supported as hash algorithms for verifying files.
+One
+algorithm must be specified at least.
+If more than one algorighm are specified,
+a stronger algorithm will be used: MD5 < SHA1 < SHA256.

 `:auth` field is optional.
 It can be used for password authentication.
-cavia is now supporting HTTP/HTTPS/FTP/FTPS protocols and Basic/Digest authentications.
+cavia is now supporting HTTP/HTTPS/FTP/FTPS protocols and Basic/Digest
-A resource that `:packed` specified will be uncompressed after downloading.
+authentications.
+A resource that `:packed` specified will be uncompressed after
+downloading.
 Only gzip (`:gzip`) format is supported.

 cavia downloads resources to `:download-to` directory.
 The default location is
 `./.cavia`.
 Thus maybe you should add `/.cavia` to your SCM ignore list.